 - Fire rules: restrictions change with season and conditions—follow local guidance.

 - Leave No Trace: pack out trash, minimize impacts, and follow local waste rules (some areas require pack-out).
-If you’re rusty, look up the official “7 Principles” before your trip.
+If you’re rusty, review the official Leave No Trace 7 Principles before your trip.

-Save a screenshot of the local camping/fire rules page for your exact district or park.
+Save a screenshot of the local camping/fire rules page for your exact district or park — the beginner bikepacking guide covers where to find regulations quickly if you’re new to this.

 60-Second Solo Safety Check